mateusoliveira43/docker-image-poetry/docs/wiki.md

 ### What is a Container?

-A Container is an application packaging (it's code and dependencies), that can run **independent** of the environment or host machine.

 A Container is a runnable instance of an **Image**.
+It is an application packaging (it's code and dependencies), that can run **independent** of the environment or host machine.

 ### What is an Image?